What is the Thoracic Spine?

 - Nerve blocks.
 A nerve block is an anesthetic or anti-inflammatory injection into a particular nerve or group of nerves for pain relief.
 The aim is to block pain signal(s) coming from a specific location in the body and/or decrease inflammation in that area.

 - Spinal cord stimulator.
-Spinal cord stimulation (SCS) is the standard treatment for patients suffering with chronic pain in their back, neck or limbs who did not achieve pain relief through other various methods.
+Spinal cord stimulation (SCS) is the standard treatment for patients suffering from chronic pain in their back, neck or limbs who did not achieve pain relief through other various methods.

-Of course this is just a small selection of pain management treatments we offer.
+Of course, this is just a small selection of pain management treatments we offer.
 For the full selection, click here.

 Don’t let middle back pain take control of your life.
 Our pain specialists are standing by to help.
 Contact us or schedule an appointment to stop by.